 5. Special Category Data (formerly called Sensitive Data)

-5.1 The Data Protection Act 2018 / GDPR defines categories of “special category data” such as, but not limited to, ethnicity or disability.
+5.1 The Data Protection Act 2018 / UK GDPR defines categories of “special category data” such as, but not limited to, ethnicity or disability.

 5.2 In using student engagement data to provide student support, the University will not use the following types of data.
 This list is subject to review.